redhat-cop/infra-ansible/roles/manage-jira/README.md

 ```

 *Note:
-This role  assumes that three groups "project_lead", "project_team_member" and "project_viewer" have already been created.*
+This role  assumes that three groups "project_lead", "project_team_member" and "project_viewer" have already been created.
+This can be done using the [manage-atlassian-users](https://github.com/redhat-cop/infra-ansible/tree/master/roles/user-management/manage-atlassian-users) role *

 #### This role does three things
 1. Creates a Project Category